Rediska235/fridges-api/README.md

 # Fridges

-This is a ASP.NET Core Web-API project for managing fridges and products.
+This is an ASP.NET Core Web-API project for managing fridges and products.

 This is only a server part of a client-server application.